 Learn how to draw a great looking Teacher with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Teacher.
+By following the simple steps, you too can easily draw a perfect Teacher.

 The teacher may represent the world's oldest profession.

 Parents and other adults often assume the role of teacher to small children, helping them attain the skills needed for adulthood.